 - If you book directly with an airline (not through a portal), then you can always cancel within 24 hours of making a flight without penalty.
 Some allow you to cancel for much longer than that – up until 24 hours before the flight itself in some cases.

-- Do not buy a big block of tickets together.
-There are different price levels for different numbers of tickets.
+- Do not buy a big block of tickets together if several of you are traveling the same flight.
+There are different price levels for different batch sized tickets.
 You might find buying 2 tickets together costs $99/each.
 But buying 4 together cost $299/each.
 Buying individually almost always is better.

 - Back in the old days, Rule 240 required airlines to book you on a competitors airline if you were significantly delayed or flight canceled.
 That ended with deregulation in 1978, but they will still do it if you ask nicely and/or have elite status.
-Best way is to find 2-3 flights on the internet and politely see if they can do anything for you.
+The best chance for success is to find 2-3 flights on the internet (do the homework for them) and politely see if they can do anything for you.
 Options on with the same airline produce best results.

 Transfers to another airlines